Admissions and Records

 A college orientation assists new students with finding their bearings at MVC, and goes over resources, requirements of being a student, your responsibilities, as well as where to go for help.
 All new students are required to take the orientation.

-All students are assigned a registration date and time.
-Registration dates are individually assigned and are usually available to view on WebAdvisor a month before the term begins.
-Plan out what classes you need before, and on your registration date and time, register and enroll as quickly as possible to ensure you get the classes you need.
-If a class is full, be sure to add yourself to the waitlist.
+Plan out the classes you need prior to your registration date.
+Helpful tools include the Class Finder, Class Schedule, or meeting with a counselor to update your educational plan.
+Then, on your registration date and time, register and enroll as quickly as possible to ensure you get the classes you want and need.
+If a class is full, you may add yourself to the waitlist.

 Students must get the instructor's permission to register after the class has begun.
 Adding a class requires an instructor's authorization code.
-With an authorization code students can then add classes through EduNav on the first day of class within the add deadline.
+With an authorization code, students can then add classes through EduNav (launch EduNav through MyPortal) on the first day of class within the add deadline.
 It is the student's responsibility to add classes during the specified add deadline.
 Payments are due at the time of registration.

 Parking permits must be ordered through WebAdvisor once you have officially enrolled in classes.
 Parking permits are virtual, so all you need to do is register up to two vehicle license plates.
 There's no need to print anything out - just register and pay.
 Purchasing a parking permit does not guarantee a parking space.